bitfireAT/webdav-push/README.md

 A lot of people have shown their interest in WebDAV-Push.
 Thank you for all ideas and encouragement!

+## Contact

 If you're interested:

 - have a look at the [document draft](webdav-push-draft.md) and tell us your ideas
 - take part in our [Discussions](https://github.com/bitfireAT/webdav-push/discussions) – feel free to create new topics with your ideas, questions, what you would love to see, …
 - join our Matrix channel: [#webdav-push:matrix.org](https://matrix.to/#/#webdav-push:matrix.org) – not always very active, but well observed
 - watch [@davx5@fosstodon.org](https://fosstodon.org/@davx5app), where we sometimes post Push-related news too

+We would love to see some activity!

 ## Repo organization